Category 4 Hurricane Erin buffets northern Caribbean islands but not forecast to hit land

 The National Weather Service in San Juan issued an alert for Saturday night for nearly two thirds of Puerto Rico, warning of 50 mph (80 kph) winds and urging people to shelter in safe structures.
 Power was knocked out to about 130,000 customers in the territory.

-Locals and tourists walked, exercised and shopped as usual earlier in the day in the Puerto Rican capital.
+Locals and tourists walked and shopped as usual earlier in the day in Puerto Rico's capital.
 Restaurants were busy, and despite warnings to avoid beaches, people could be seen in the water.
-Parents kept their children from swimming, however.

 Sarahí Torres and Joanna Cornejo, who were visiting from California for a Bad Bunny concert, said they decided to go to the beach and wade in because the skies were calm.